ura-design-system/isomerpages-boa/_register/application-forms.md

 **A) Professional Practice Examination (PPE) under Section 15(2)(a) of the Architects Act**

-Architectural graduates, with a recognised qualification in architecture, must apply to be a PPE candidate in order to sit for the Professional Practice Examination (PPE) under Section 15(2)(a).
+Architectural graduates, with a recognised qualification in architecture, must apply to be a PPE candidate in order to sit for the Professional Practice Examination (PPE) under Section 15(2)(a).<br/>
+Applications to become a PPE candidate are to be submitted to BOA **via post** with fees made by PayNow/Internet Banking.
+Please mail the completed application forms with the copies of the supporting documents to the Board of Architects, 5 Maxwell Road, #01-03 Tower Block, MND Complex, Singapore 069110. <br/>
+Applicants are required to come to BOA in person and bring the original educational certificates, academic transcripts, NRIC/Passport, etc. for verification.
+An officer will contact the applicant upon receipt of the application to arrange for an appointment for the verification.
+Please note that we do not accept walk-in applications or applications received via emails.

 Guidelines: